 The hardest part of any business intelligence or data analysis system is taking the data from its raw format into a format where it can be easily queried.
 Traditionally, this has been done through a process called Extract, Transform, and Load, or ETL.
 This process has been modified to the current approach of Extract, Load, and Transform (at analysis), where the transformation takes place at the query layer.
 This allows different applications to have access to the raw data, enabling them to do only the transformations that they need.

 Spark is built to work with data lakes, and is fast and flexible; it integrates with a variety of data lakes and supports a wide variety of languages.
 You can use Scala, SQL, or Java, and Jupyter Notebooks, which enable less advanced users to perform advanced tasks.
-Spark uses memory to join data, and can act like a data warehouse, with much lower costs.
+Spark uses memory to join data, and can act like a scale-out data warehouse, with much lower costs.
 Its quick adoption and widespread community of users has helped it become one of the most popular data analysis tools of the current era.

 However, beyond the frameworks that enable large-scale data analysis, there have also been substantial changes in the underlying storage that enable scale, speed, and volume for data analytics.
 When Hadoop was built, it was designed around very dense, very cheap 7200 RPM mechanical hard drives.
-Solid state storage has evolved to be much cheaper, denser, and faster through protocols like that offer extremely low levels of latency, and very dense SSDs.
+Solid state storage has evolved to be much cheaper, denser, and faster through protocols like NVMe that offer extremely low levels of latency, and very dense SSDs.
 This speed, combined with cost reductions for SSDs, means you have highly scalable and affordable all-flash storage to support your data lake.

 Things Will Never Be the Same